 Our department offers two types of programs that lead to an initial teaching certificate.
-If you do not yet have a bachelor’s degree you can earn a teaching certificate while you complete your bachelor’s degree in one of three areas: Early Childhood Education (birth to Grade 3), Elementary Education (Kindergarten to Grade 9), or Secondary Education (Grades 6-12).
-If you already have a bachelor’s degree that is not in that field of education, you can become an Early Childhood Education teacher through the EChOS program or a Secondary Education teacher through the MAT program.
+If you do not yet have a bachelor’s degree, you can earn a teaching certificate while you complete your bachelor’s degree in one of three areas: Early Childhood Education (birth to Grade 2), Elementary Education (Grades 1-6), or Secondary Education (Grades 6-12).
+If you already have a bachelor’s degree that is not in that field of education, you can become an Early Childhood Education teacher through the EChOS program.

 Dr. Susan Breck, Department Chair, (618) 650‑3444

 • Dr. Martha Latorre, Early Childhood Education, (618) 650‑2223

 • Dr. Stephen Marlette, Elementary Education, (618) 650‑2131

 • Dr. Randy Smith, Secondary Education, (618) 650‑3434

 • Dr. Wendy Fuchs, Special Education, (618) 650‑3487